What the Chinese Eat for Breakfast

 All over the western world people enjoy Chinese food for lunch or dinner.
 But even the most adventurous tend to look for the food they are comfortable with at home when it comes to breakfast time.
 If you are staying in a foreigner-friendly hotel in China, they may well be cereal and milk, or eggs on toast, on the breakfast buffet, but wouldn’t it be better to complete your Chinese adventure by going out there to eat a real Chinese breakfast?

-How important is breakfast in China?
+How important is breakfast in Chinese culture?

 What do Chinese people eat for breakfast?